 Meridian 180 was just a concept when the twin disasters of the Great East Japan earthquake and Fukushima nuclear disaster hit Japan in 2011.
 Quickly, Meridian 180 launched its multilingual online forums for academics and policymakers to provide an opportunity for real dialogue and to explore contributions that they could make in response to the devastating crises.

-It became immediately apparent that Meridian 180’s platform could open a rich, global conversation about pressing issues and a means to “get ahead” of global crisis before full impact.
+It became immediately apparent that Meridian 180’s platform could open a rich, global conversation about pressing issues and a means to “get ahead” of a global crisis before its full impact.
 In its first two years of operations, Meridian 180 hosted 16 online forums that attracted more than 225 scholarly posts from an interdisciplinary group of academics, as well as policymakers and professionals.

-Meridian 180 was created by a core group of scholars and policymakers from Japan, China, and the United States under the direction of Annelise Riles.
+Meridian 180 was created by a core group of scholars and policymakers from Japan, China and the United States under the direction of Annelise Riles.
 Its founders wanted to create the conditions for a richer transnational policy conversation and to promote a more expansive orientation among intellectual and policy elites.
 They sought to lay the groundwork for the development of new paradigms of academic thought that benefit from the disparate views of global thinkers in different disciplines and professions.

 The online forums were launched in 2011, and the first Meridian base was established at Cornell Law School through the Clarke Program in East Asian Law and Culture.
 In 2014, the Korean base was established at Ewha Womans University and was quickly followed by the Japan base at the Institute of Social Science at the University of Tokyo in 2016.
-See all our current partner institutions.